Examples of Duties

 - Maintain confidential information in accordance with legal standards and/or County regulations.

-- Lift and move with help objects weighing 75 pounds.
+- Lift and move with help objects weighing up to 75 pounds.

 - Conduct activities on uneven surfaces under various environmental conditions.